 Predictive maintenance can be used in many industries and ways.
 For instance, it can help you to identify overloads in electrical panels, insulation breakdowns, dangerous temperature and pressure changes, amperage spikes, power imbalances, etc. In this way, it can be used in any business which requires participation of the machines.
 Manufacturing is among the most popular industries for predictive maintenance implementation (check business intelligence for manufacturing).
-Those industries which are somehow related to vehicles (for example, aircrafts) also tend to use predictive maintenance in order to keep potential failures under control.
+Those industries which are somehow related to vehicles (for example, aircraft) also tend to use predictive maintenance in order to keep potential failures under control.

 Benefits of Implementation

 And a few more words about benefits.
 The most important competitive advantage of predictive maintenance and machine learning is reducing big losses in terms of funds and time — we talked about this at the beginning of the article.
 Obviously, you will have to spend a part of your budget on the system implementation, but the return on investment (or ROI, if short) is worth all the costs.
-For example, the US Department of Energy reports about 70-75% decrease of breadowns, and that’s an impressive result.
+For example, the US Department of Energy reports about 70-75% decrease of breakdowns, and that’s an impressive result.

 Another important thing is energy saving.
 A malfunctioning asset may consume more electricity or any other resource like gas or water.
-But a predictive maintenance model can inform you about the changes in the energy consumption, so you will be able to take actions.
-And, again, that’s not only about energy efficiency, but also about saving money.
+But a predictive maintenance model can inform you about the changes in energy consumption, so you will be able to take actions.
+And, again, that’s not only about energy efficiency but also about saving money.
 Unfortunately, energy is not free, but you can save a bit thanks to predictive maintenance.